Zup-Protocol/modular-contracts/README.md

 Modules are **standalone**, **immutable**, and **permissionless**, they can be deployed and used in any environment by anyone.
 The `Modular` contract serves as the registry and manager for all module versions, ensuring consistent usage across the ecosystem.

 Unlike modules, only authorized users can update the module registry in the `Modular` contract and define which versions are currently used.
 To enhance security and transparency, any change to the officially used modules is subject to a **7-day activation** delay before being able to be activated.

+⚠️ **This project is under active development and has not yet been audited.
+Production use is strongly discouraged, as the code may contain bugs or vulnerabilities.**

 ## Development Setup